digitalmethodsinitiative/4cat/backend/README.md

 - `database.sql` contains the description of the database used by the backend.
   Running it should set up your tables and indexes if they have not been added yet.
-The SQL is automatically run by `run.py`, so there is no need to create tables before running it for the first time.
+The SQL is automatically run by `run.py` upon startup, so there is no need to create tables before running it for the first time.